-Research on causal discounting and means-goal dilution mainly assessed inferences of causality/instrumentality among adults.
-Although some research on over-justification assessed children's consumption (Cooke et al. 2011; Wardle et al. 2003), it was limited to external rewards and consumption after these rewards were removed.
-Building on previous findings, we ask whether instrumental benefits will reduce consumption when they still are in place.
+Research on causal discounting and means-goal dilution mainly assessed inferences of causality or instrumentality among adults.
+Although some research on over-justification assessed children's consumption (Cooke et al. 2011; Wardle et al. 2003), it was limited to using external rewards and measuring consumption after these rewards were removed.
+Building on previous findings, we ask whether instrumental benefits will reduce consumption when they are still in place.

-Specifically, building on the principles of causal discounting, means-goal dilution, and over-justification, we ask whether such discounting-like inference processes occur among preschoolers in the food domain and whether they can affect actual consumption.
-That is, would presenting food as instrumental to achieving a certain goal (e.g., being strong, knowing to count) lead children to conclude the food cannot be an effective means to achieve a taste goal (which by default, children assume food should have this goal), and therefore children would consume less of that food?
+Specifically, we ask whether discounting-like inference processes occur among preschoolers in the food domain and, if so, whether these processes can affect actual consumption.
+That is, would presenting food as instrumental to achieving a certain goal (e.g., being strong, knowing to count) lead children to conclude that the food cannot be an effective means to achieve a taste goal (which, by default, children assume food should have this goal), and therefore would the children consume less of that food?

 Eating provides experiential benefits (good taste, satisfying hunger) and instrumental benefits (e.g., being strong).
-Attending to the instrumental benefits can make eating less enjoyable, by inducing the inference that if food serves one goal (i.e., the instrumental benefit), it serves another goal (e.g., a taste goal) to a lesser extent than if it does not serve the first goal.
+Attending to the instrumental benefits can make the food seem less tasty by inducing the inference that if food serves one goal (i.e., the instrumental benefit), it serves another goal (e.g., a taste goal) to a lesser extent than if it did not serve the first goal.
 This inference, in turn, can lead to reduced consumption.
-Accordingly, we predict that emphasizing a food's instrumental rather than taste benefits, or not emphasizing benefits at all, will shift children's attention from the experience (i.e., enjoying the taste) to the instrumentality (e.g., promoting strength) of eating.
-Moreover, we predict this shift in attention will decrease enjoyment of the food such that young consumers will rate it as less tasty and will therefore reduce current and planned consumption of the item.
+Accordingly, we predict that emphasizing the food's instrumental rather than taste benefits or not emphasizing benefits at all will shift children's attention from the experience (i.e., enjoying the taste) to the instrumentality (e.g., promoting strength) of eating.
+Moreover, we predict this shift in attention will decrease enjoyment of the food such that young consumers will rate it as less tasty and will therefore reduce current and planned consumption of the food.

 To test whether children indeed engage in such an inference-making process, we need a context in which such new associations can be formed.
 Therefore, we study young children who have had fewer opportunities to learn existing cultural associations (e.g., between taste and health).
-We further need a context in which food is presented as instrumental to a goal for which children have no preexisting associations (e.g., eating carrots and knowing how to read).

-Specifically, children may have preexisting associations between healthy food and less tasty food.
-Indeed, although branding can make food attractive (de Droog, Valkenburg, and Buijzen, 2011; Wansink, Just, and Payne 2012), "healthy" branding sometimes undermines attractiveness, particularly with older children.
-For example, Miller et al. (2011) found that when general health claims about a cereal were presented on the package (e.g., "this is good for you"), children 8-12 years old were less likely to choose a healthy cereal over an unhealthy cereal.
+We further need a context in which food is presented as instrumental to a goal for which children have no preexisting associations (e.g., eating carrots and knowing how to read), as children may have preexisting associations between healthy food and less tasty food.
+Indeed, although branding can make food attractive (de Droog, Valkenburg, and Buijzen 2011; Wansink, Just, and Payne 2012), "healthy" branding sometimes undermines attractiveness, particularly among older children.
+For example, Miller et al. (2011) found that when general health claims about a cereal were presented on the package (e.g., "This is good for you"), children 8-12 years old were less likely to choose a healthy cereal over an unhealthy cereal.
 Wardle and Huon (2000) found that children 9-11 years old liked a drink labeled "new drink" more than a drink labeled "new health drink."
-Robinson et al. (2007) found that children 3-5 years old preferred sampled food items that were branded as McDonalds, which they may have perceived as less healthy.
-The negative effect of health branding could be due to preexisting associations between healthy food and less tasty food.
+Robinson et al. (2007) found that children 3-5 years old preferred sampled food items that were branded as Mc-Donalds, which they may have perceived as less healthy.
+The negative effect of health branding found in previous research could be due to preexisting associations between healthy food and less tasty food.
+In order to test our proposed online-inference explanation we needed to use in our research another context where we can test whether new inferences can be formed and affect consumption.